suryarajendhran/scholared-landing/content/pages/index.md

     background: white
     title: Testimonials
     subtitle: >-
-      Seeing is believing.
+      Hearing is believing.
 Here are some wonderful things educators are saying about us.
     reviews:
       - author: Eric Widget